purple-technology/phoenix-components/README.md

 | xxl | **2xl** |
 | xxxl | **3xl** |

+> #### What to do?
+> Since these changes are backwards-compatible, you don't have to do anything right now.

 ### Button and Link Button

 Both components have now a new style available - outline.
 This style can be enabled by the prop named `outline`.